 An often ignored but a very essential part of change management is the documentation.
-A good documentation for change management should not only have plan for rolling out the change, but should also ensure there’s a rollback plan in case something goes down south.
+Good documentation for change management should not only have a plan for rolling out the change but should also ensure there’s a rollback plan in case something goes down south.

 In a nutshell, change management is a way of ensuring IT operations are moved from existing practices to an optimized state in a systematic and seamless manner.